khous/iblox-address-book/README.md

 #Build
 `npm run build`
+The typescript compiler outputs to the build directory.

 #Test
 `npm test`
+Tests are written with mocha/chai in typescript.

 #Linting
 `npm run lint`
+The tslint configuration can be found at the root of the project--tslint.json

 #Project Structure
 The source code lives in the ./src directory.
 The project is implemented in typescript and compiled to ES5